 RICE AND PEAS are the ultimate side

 "When it comes to Caribbean food, rice and peas is such a staple and goes with everything," says Levi.

 "Curry goat, jerk chicken, oxtail or whatever it is you're doing - rice and peas make the perfect side dish for it all!
 A nice juicy chicken drumstick needs a bed of tasty rice and peas to sit on!"

 You can make them by frying an onion, then adding rice, water and coconut milk before bringing to the boil.
 Then add kidney beans and seasoning and cook until soft.
 Easy peasy.

 try a banana for dessert

-Levi explains: "I love to grill fruits on the barbecue, like ripe bananas.
-You just have to put a ripe banana on the barbecue, flavour it with some rum, butter and nutmeg and some vanilla.
+Levi explains: "I love to grill fruits on the BBQ, like ripe bananas.
+Put the peeled, ripe banana on the grill, flavour it with some rum, butter, nutmeg and some vanilla.
 It tastes absolutely fantastic with clotted cream."

 If you're cooking for kids, opt for our marshmallow, chocolate and caramel banana boats...